-These data provide direction to our ongoing candidate selection efforts.
+Our preclinical findings to date provide direction to our ongoing candidate selection efforts.
 We continue to seek ways to ensure more consistent delivery and expression of our reprogramming factors to CFs, including with the use of novel capsids and novel delivery methods.

-• Safety.
+Safety.
 To date, no negative safety findings have been associated with either TN1-002 or TN1-006 in in vivo experiments in rat and pig models, including clinical findings, histopathology, assessment of arrhythmia, and other measures.